wireframe-framework/Wireframe/README.md

       b) If allow_get_view configuration setting has been enabled, GET parameters can be used to set the view script, but only to the extent allowed by said configuration setting.
       c) If view script has been set programmatically (in Controller or a hook) this value is used.
-8. Bootstrap file calls the render() method of wireframe, which renders the Page using the Layout and view script set for the View component, and outputs resulting markup.
+8. Bootstrap file calls the render() method of Wireframe, which renders the Page using the Layout and view script set for the View component, and outputs resulting markup.

 Controllers, layouts and view scripts are entirely up to the developer, but if you need to modify the program flow in some other way, you can do that by hooking into various points of the program flow described above.
-You can check which methods are hookable from the wireframe module file.
+You can check which methods are hookable from the Wireframe module file.

 ## Getting started

-1. Install the wireframe ProcessWire module.
+1. Install the Wireframe ProcessWire module.

-2. Set up the wireframe directories within the /site/templates/ directory, or install a new site using the wireframe-site boilerplate site profile.
+2. Set up the Wireframe directories within the /site/templates/ directory, or install a new site using the site-wireframe-boilerplate boilerplate site profile.

 If your site already has identically named files or folders, you can rename the included files to something else, as long as you also adjust the paths in config settings ($config->wireframe) accordingly.
 See wireframe.module.php for more details.

-3. Copy wireframe.php from the wireframe module directory to /site/templates/.
+3. Copy wireframe.php from the Wireframe module directory to /site/templates/.

-This is the file that bootstraps wireframe.
-If you want to pass variables to wireframe during init or render phases, you can directly modify this file.
+This is the file that bootstraps Wireframe.
+If you want to pass variables to Wireframe during init or render phases, you can directly modify this file.

-4. Set the value of the Alternate Template Filename setting of templates you want to route through wireframe to 'wireframe'.
+4. Set the value of the Alternate Template Filename setting of templates you want to route through Wireframe to 'wireframe'.

-This will redirect requests for pages using those templates through the wireframe bootstrap file.
+This will redirect requests for pages using those templates through the Wireframe bootstrap file.

 Since this solution is based on the Alternate Template Filename setting, you can use it for only a subset of your templates.
 In case you want to use other output strategies for other templates,